 3.1 A strip of tape is applied to a standard steel panel under controlled roll down.
 The panel is mounted vertically in a programmable heating oven, a standard mass is attached to the free end of the tape, the oven temperature is increased at a constant, controlled rate, and the time to failure is determined.

-4. Significance of Use
+4. Significance and Use

 4.1 The shear adhesion failure temperature is the temperature at which the bond area fails cohesively in shear when a sample is subjected to a standard load.